Deploy an External Load Balancer with Oracle Cloud Native Environment

 Create an Oracle Cloud Infrastructure Load Balancer

-1. Login to the Cloud Console.
+1. Open the browser and log in to the Cloud Console.

 public_ip_address